oilandsugar/ritual-dust/content/food/fall-oats.md

 1. In a small pot combine **1/2 cup of steel-cut oats** and **1 cup of water**
 2. Cook on medium/high until it boils, around *7 min* while stirring.
 3. Turn of the heat and add **2 tbsp of plant-based milk**, mix well.
-4. Measure and add all the other ingredients and spices on top, mix well before eating to ensure the chocolate melts and is evenly distributed, enjoy!.
+4. Measure and add all the other ingredients and spices on top, mix well before eating to ensure the chocolate melts and is evenly distributed, enjoy!

 </div>
 </div>